top of page

 The Center

 The map's area with the least cover was perhaps the most challenging for me to design.
-Since items and weapons define where fights take place, I was left with a lot of white space where player's pathing never went through.
-Adding more objects to hide behind felt pointless and so I was looking for other ways of making that space engaging.
-In one interation a highground was added where players could find power (legendary) equipment.
-The idea was that it's only reachable with a grappling hook but soon I realised it takes time to switch between equipments since the player has only one slot for them - so this idea was scratched.
+Since items and weapons define where fights take place, I was left with a lot of white space where the player's pathing never went through.
+Adding more objects to hide behind felt pointless, and so I was looking for other ways of making that space engaging.
+In one iteration, a high ground was added where players could find power (legendary) equipment.
+The idea was that it's only reachable with a grappling hook, but soon I realised it takes time to switch between equipment since the player has only one slot for them, so this idea was scratched.

-And so I decided to work with Forge's blueprints - I created two areas where player's movement speed doubles through a simple node system.
-That ended up being a very welcomed change: the center became even quicker to reach (as well as the opponents "base"), providing emphasis for any item that can be put there.
+And so I decided to work with Forge's blueprints - I created two areas where players' movement speed doubles through a simple node system.
+That ended up being a very welcomed change: the center became even quicker to reach (as well as the opponents' base), emphasizing any item that can be put there.

 image.png